wjiayis/llm-graph-builder/backend/src/llm_graph_transformer/README.md

 # llm_graph_transformer

 ## Purpose
-The 'llm_graph_transformer' package enables the generation of knowledge graphs in a Neo4j workspace using OpenAI's GPT.
+The 'llm_graph_transformer' package enables the generation of knowledge graphs in a Neo4j workspace using Large language models.

 ## Installation
 Using Poetry is a more streamlined way to manage Python dependencies and projects.
 To manage python dependencies in 'pyproject.toml' file install Poetry using the following command: